Skip to Content

 Find out how much assistance your family may receive in maryland, based on your income.

-The benefits listed below are estimates of what a single-parent family of two with no income per month can expect to receive in maryland, including Medicaid.
+Based on current program guidelines, these benefit amounts are estimates of what a single-mother family of three with no income can expect to receive in maryland.

 CHILD CARE